ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 The ``includeScore`` and ``includeMatches`` options are enabled by default so that match highlighting and relevance sorting work out of the box.
-You can disable them if you do not need that information:
+You can turn off these options if you do not need that information:

 .. code-block:: python